 The wasps are also a particularly insidious parasite.

 The female Pepsis formosa or Pepsis thisbe attacks a tarantula and other large spider by paralyzing it with its sting, dragging it into a burrow or nest, and depositing a single egg on the prey’s abdomen.
 The larva hatches, bores through the abdomen, and feeds on the host, keeping it alive as long as possible by eating vital organs last.

-Quite large—the robber fly’s wingspan is 2 inches; the tarantula hawk’s, slightly longer—both are distributed worldwide (in the U.S., mostly in the desert Southwest).
+The robber fly’s wingspan is 2 inches, the tarantula hawk’s, slightly longer.
+Both are distributed worldwide (in the U.S., mostly in the desert Southwest).
 Though the mimic fly does a great impersonation of the wasp, the name “robber” is not an allusion to identity theft—it’s a description of how they hunt.
 They are aerial predators, snatching insects out of the air.